hjanime/SPADEVizR/README.md

-# SPADEVizR: an R package for the visualization and analysis of SPADE clustering results
+# SPADEVizR: an R package for Visualization, Analysis and Integration of SPADE results.
 Guillaume Gautreau and Nicolas Tchitchek